Struggling with Candida Albicans?

 What is Candida Albicans?

 We all live in a virtual sea of micro-organisms, (bacteria, viruses, fungi, etc.).
 These microbes are as much a part of our bodies as the food we eat.
-Usually, these micro-organisms do not cause illness, unless our resistance becomes lower.
+Usually, these micro-organisms do not cause illness, but can do so when our immune system in compromised and resistance is lowered.

 Candida Albicans is a yeast that lives in the mouth, throat, intestines, and genitourinary tract of most of us and is usually considered to be a normal part of the bowel flora (the organisms that coexist with us in our lower digestive tract).
 Candida is also classified as a fungi.